open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 ### Notes about operations

-Especially with a noisy GPS, its good to let the robot sit with the filter running for a little while before starting up the demo for the filter to converge to its location.
+With the GPS, its good to let the robot sit with the filter running for a little while before starting up the demo for the filter to converge to its location solidly before starting.
 I've noticed driving around a little bit to help with that process and converge the orientation from the IMU data.

-If reproducing, these are the joystick mappings used on the PS4:
+If reproducing, these are the joystick mappings used on the PS4 and all the watchdogs / demo scripts:
 - Estop is 'O'
 - Reactivate Estop is Triangle for 5 seconds
-- Start demo is Square
+- Start demo is Square and start rosbag record
-- Stop demo is X
+- Stop demo is X and stop rosbag record
 - Poweroff backpack is holding PS button for 5 seconds
-- Teleop continues to be L1 for slow, R1 for fast deadman with the left stick
+- Teleop continues to be L1 for slow, R1 for fast, deadman with the left stick

 ## Demo 2: Outdoor, Urban 3D Inspection